It is so

 Nobody really knows exactly what later will look like.
 Nobody really knows the values of the future.

 But the now has its flaws, and the future is more likely to admit it.
-The future’s success is the inevitable incompleteness of the now.
+The future’s success lies in the inevitable incompleteness of the now.

-And the success in the now, is that which is concerned with yesterday’s weaknesses.
+And the success in the now, is in that which is concerned with yesterday’s weaknesses.